-It still amazes me how many people try on clothing, bathing suits included, and don't move around in them.
-When you try shoes on, you walk around the shoe store a bit to see if they are comfortable and to get the feel for them.
-This is the same thing you need to be doing with your new swimsuit.
-Lift your arms above your head, pretend you are swimming, imitate the crawl.
+It still amazes me how many people try on clothing, a bathing suit included, and don't move around in it.
+When you try shoes on, you walk around the shoe store to see if they are comfortable.
+It would be best if you did the same with your new swimsuit.
+Lift your arms above your head, pretend you're swimming, and imitate the motions of the front crawl.
 Did you feel any chafing or rubbing?
 Was your prosthesis moving around?

 Best Types of Mastectomy Swimsuits

 If you plan to sun yourself on a lounger and read a book, you need to think about the tan line your suit will be leaving.
 If the straps are too thick you may get lines you don't want if you then decide to wear a sundress.
-However, you should check with your doctor to see if any of the treatment you received is going to leave you susceptible to problems as the result of too much sun exposure.
+However, you should check with your doctor to see if any of the treatments you received are going to leave you susceptible to problems as the result of too much sun exposure.
 This could be radiation therapy, chemotherapy or biological therapy.

 Clasps and Closures on Your Swimwear

-Another thing to think about, especially if your hair is shoulder length or longer, clasps which are at the neck can catch on your hair.
-I have long hair and although I pull it up, there are some pesky strands which can wrap around a clasp.
-I can't stand wearing a swimming cap so opt to just pull my hair up whenever possible.
+Another thing to think about, especially if your hair is shoulder length or longer, are the clasps that are at the neck, which can catch on your hair.
+I have long hair and although I pull it up, there are some pesky strands that can wrap around a clasp.
+I can't stand wearing a swimming cap so I opt to just pull my hair up whenever possible.

 Swimwear Fabrics and Patterns

 Although you may think that all swimwear is made of the same material, they aren't.
-There are also some which are more resistant to chlorine making it an excellent choice if the majority of your swimming is in pools.
+There are also some which are more resistant to chlorine making it an excellent choice if the majority of your swimming is in chlorinated pools.

-Cotton, although a wonderful summery fabric, isn't great at repelling the sun and after living in the tropics, I can tell you, the sun destroys it.
+Cotton, although a wonderful summery fabric, isn't great at repelling the sun, and after living in the tropics, I can tell you, the sun destroys it.
 Chlorine is also hard on cotton.
 In my experience, if you love cotton and want a swimsuit made out of it, opt for a cotton blend.

 Post-mastectomy bathing suits which have Lycra are the best in my opinion.
 Because they fit securely and allow easy movement.

-The choice of printed or plain swimwear is down to personal preference, however, if you are opting for a sleek plain colored line, your prosthesis may show more.
-If you are comfortable with that, then it's okay, some women prefer to keep it private and others are quite happy to flash their scars around the changing room.
-A fabric which is printed or patterned is less likely to highlight the fact you're wearing a prosthesis or if you opt to swim without it, a gap in the fabric.
+The choice of printed or plain swimwear is down to personal preference, however, if you are opting for a sleek plain-colored line, your prosthesis may show more.
+If you are comfortable with that, then it's okay; some women prefer to keep it private and others are quite happy to flash their scars around the changing room.
+A fabric that is printed or patterned is less likely to highlight the fact you're wearing a prosthesis or if you opt to swim without it, a gap in the fabric.